balawahu/DAT505-Code/README.md

 Cubes with different colors rotate in different directions randomly, their positions and colors are based on round-robin algorithm.

+From this session I know how to set different cubes rotation directions and define their positions by round-robin codes.

 2.![Image text](https://raw.githubusercontent.com/balawahu/DAT505-Code/master/Pictures/7.PNG)
 ( DAT505-GitHub\Session4\S4-ArrayMesh)

 One box is made up of small cubes with different colors.These cubes are divided into eight groups.Cubes in one group has same color and will rotate in the same direction.
 As time goes by they will change their lengths.

+From this project I know how to put objects in a group and make objects lengths change as time goes by.

 *Session5*